sbmlteam/sbmlteam.github.io/site/content/software/jsbml/jsbml-docs/_index.md

 ## Installation and configuration

-To use JSBML, you must first install it and configure your environment to use it.
+To use JSBML, you must first obtain a copy, install it, and configure your environment to use it.

-{{% blurb title="Basic installation guide" icon="hand-point-right" link="installation" %}}
+{{% blurb title="Getting started &ndash; basic installation guide" icon="hand-point-right" link="installation" %}}
-Visit this page for more information about how to install and configure JSBML.
-It describes different options: using Maven, downloading a ready-to-use `.jar` file, or compiling the source code.
+This page explains how to install and configure JSBML.
+It describes different options for doing so: using Maven, downloading a ready-to-use `.jar` file, or compiling the source code.
 {{% /blurb %}}

 {{% blurb title="Extensions and modules installation guide" icon="plug" link="extensions" %}}